Velocidex/velociraptor-docs/dev/image-guidelines.md

 One of the hidden benefits of Excalidraw is that it doesn't have too many settings.
 This automatically leads to greater consistency.

 For the line "**sloppiness**" setting we use the **"medium"** option, i.e. "artistic".
-The "cartoonist" option produces divergent lines and in general is a bit too messy.
-We want humanized, not messy (even though messy is fun!).
+The "cartoonist" option produces divergent lines and in general is a bit too messy, so do not use that setting.
+We want humanized, but not messy (even though messy is fun!).

-For line thickness ("**stroke width**") we use "**extra bold**" for annotation arrows, but this is subjective choice, since line thickness is ultimately relative to the dimensions of the rendered image.
+For line thickness ("**stroke width**") we use "**extra bold**" for annotation arrows, however this is subjective choice since line thickness is ultimately relative to the dimensions of the rendered image.

 ![](image-guidelines/excalidraw_defaults.png)

 ## Line diagrams